 One jewellery brand attributes 59% of their sales to Instagram and they say this is because it’s an option for people to discover the brand over the platform — they may not have been exposed to it otherwise.

 Influencer marketing too, is predominantly on Instagram.
-This is where individuals on Instagram with a high number of followers talk about or feature a product in their post — influencing followers to purchase it too.
+This is where individuals using tools like Ingramer on Instagram to get a high number of followers and talk about or feature a product in their post — influencing followers to purchase it too.
 Jewellers can use this strategy and encourage people to feature their products in posts, often leading to an increase in following and interest in the product.

 The use of shoppable Instagram